 Though at first glance the circuit in Figure 10 may look like a simple antialiasing filter, it actually serves no such purpose since its corner frequency is well above the Nyquist frequency, even at a 200 kHz sample rate.
-Though the R/C does helps to reject some incoming high-frequency noise, its primary function is to ensure that the transient demands of the ADC input stage are met.
-It does so by providing a capacitive bank from which the 32 pF sampling capacitor can draw its charge.
-Its voltage will not change by more than one count (1/4096) of the 12-bit transfer function when the 32 pF charge from a previous channel is dumped onto it.
-A larger capacitor can be used if desired, but not a larger resistor (for reasons described below).
+Though the R/C does help to reject some incoming high frequency noise, its primary function is to ensure that the transient demands of the ADC input stage are met.